AO36

 A 36-element curvature sensor system has been in open use at Subaru since 2002.
 This system is installed at the Cassegrain focus and can feed CIAO.
 For operation it requires a natural guide star located within 30-40 arcsec of the target and with a R magnitude of 18 or less.
 Diffraction-limited observations have been made at K and L at good observing conditions (see these images of a star with AO off and on).
 The maximum Strehl ratio so far achieved at K-band is 0.3 at a 0.4'' seeing.

 A new AO (188-element curvature sensor system) has successfully completed the first light observations in late 2006 (see the press release).
 This will be used with IRCS and HiCIAO at the Nasmyth focus.
-We expect to offer the instrument for open use from 2008.
-The laser guide star will hopefully be available from 2009.
+We have started the open use of AO188 from 2008.

-Questions regarding this page should be directed to Yutaka Hayano.
+Questions regarding this page should be directed to Yosuke Minowa (minoways_at_naoj.org).

 7 February 2007